sakirma/LetsGo-CSV/README.md

 Will add or subtract some random value to these readings. incorrect readings.

-Another assumption that I have made is that the `metering_point_id` is always valid in the input file.

 ### CSV

 There is a chance that the starting rows in the CSV has invalid readings.
 This gave me the reason to remove every